- All Residents are reminded that house numbers are required, specifically for emergency services response.

-Recycling Pickup Days every Wednesday so have your Recycling can at your designated pickup area by 8:00 AM
+Recycling Pick-up is every Wednesday, please have your Recycling can at your designated pickup area by 8:00 AM.

 Inclement Weather Policy

-In the event of inclement weather, Junk Bee Gone reserves the right to temporarily suspend services.
+In the event of inclement weather, MPK Services reserves the right to temporarily suspend services.
 If service is suspended due to inclement weather, residential customers will be serviced on the next scheduled pickup day.

 Yard Waste Pickup Guidelines